energysystemslab/energysystemslab.github.io/_pages/team/_posts/2023-11-01-damilola-ogun.md

    - "B.Sc., Wichita State University (2022 - )"
 ---

-Damilola is a junior in Computer Engineering from Wichita State University.
+Damilola is a Computer Engineering student at Wichita State University.